Mark Coakley

 Mark Coakley is a Canadian writer of nonfiction.
-Mark was a lawyer in Hamilton, Ontario from 1998 to 2008, before becoming a full-time author.
+Coakley was a lawyer in Hamilton, Ontario from 1998 to 2008, before becoming a full-time author.
 His first published book, Tip and Trade: How Two Lawyers Made Millions from Insider Trading, appeared in 2011.
 He has published true-crime pieces in Canada's Sharp (magazine).
 Coakley's next book, Hidden Harvest: The Rise and Fall of North America's Biggest Cannabis Grow-Op, was published by ECW Press on May 1, 2014; it depicts the North American illegal drug economy and a giant indoor cannabis grow-op.
-Coakley has signed with ECW for a third book, tentatively titled Weed World, about the global market in legal cannabis.
+In 2022, Coakley published four books with Fire Ant Press: Murder Bugs: A Love Story, Shroom Boom: Canada's Psychedelic Pioneers, The Saga of Halfdan the Black and Various.